arjav0703/tui-file-manager/README.md

 - `r`: Rename the selected file or directory
 - `y`: Copy the selected file or directory
 - `a`: Add a new file

+#### TODO:
+1. create a little bar on the bottom to show supported commands
+2. better theme with more colors.
+3. Implement copy, paste and cut on files and directories.